 What inspired you to pursue an M.A. in Counseling and Clinical Mental Health at Kean University?

 I started working at Catholic Charities and Community Services as a case manager, and was expected to help with the individuals’ interpersonal relationships and other difficulties they were dealing with at the time as well.
 I found that I didn’t have all the skills necessary to do so, and I wanted to learn how to be more effective and efficient.
 I started looking for ways to do this.
 I had mentors within the program that were counselors and I watched them closely.
 I went back to Drew and had conversations with Prof. Cermele and Dr. Jennings to really inform myself about how they got there.
 Counseling made sense to me; I knew it was something I wanted to do it, so then it was just a matter of applying.
 I started doing research into different programs in social work and counseling in the area because I wanted to be close to home.
-I went to Kean University’s open houses and interactive presentations and this helped me to see that Kean university was the place for me.
-Like Drew, Kean felt like home.
+I went to Kean University’s open houses and interactive presentations and like Drew, Kean felt like home.
 It was a challenge, because I was working and attending school full time, but I did it.

-Looking back at my time at Drew and my experiences in the Master’s program I felt I wanted to learn more.
-I really do enjoy learning and furthering myself through education and being the inside joke in my town about being a doctor also influenced me too.
-I do feel that there’s a sense of improvement through doing these types of programs.
+Looking back at my time at Drew and my experiences in the Master’s program I felt I wanted to learn more and further myself through education.
 So far it’s been worth my while.
 I’m learning new skills, especially when it comes to teaching.
-It’s like bringing it back all the way.

 What attracts you to the mental health profession?

 Most of my interest came from working for The Honduras Project at Drew.
 I already had the background in psychology and doing these service trips made me realize that I wanted to continue to help people.
-Then working as a Case manager confirmed these feelings.
-When you do good things, you feel good about yourself and that has value as well.
+Working as a Case manager confirmed these feelings.
 Helping others is more of a calling, a vocation, and I’m able to express that through my work.

 Your first job out of Drew was as Senior Case Manager at Catholic Family and Community Services.
-How did you get that position?
+How did you get that position and can you discuss your job responsibilities?

 There was a Career Services Wine and Cheese networking event at Drew where they invite students to network with alumni and other employers and I had an opportunity to meet with the supervising manager at the time.
 We talked about the things that I was involved in at Drew, especially the Honduras Project, and it so happened that they had an opening and were looking for someone who could speak Spanish, with a background in psychology, and experience helping others, so it was a perfect fit for me at the time.
 After I had that conversation, I followed up, interviewed with them and got hired.